 - 1. Select the server node.
-This should be the node you used to upload configuration files to ZooKeeper while performing the procedure in Uploading Configuration Files to ZooKeeper on page 4-17. - Confirm that the certificate files from the node you selected and from ZooKeeper match by using the verifyClusterCertificate.pl script.
-Go to https://helpcenter.electric-cloud.com/hc/enus/articles/207814706-KBEC-00342-Using-the-verifyClusterCertificate-pl-script-for-Trusted-Agents for the detailed instructions and the script output.
+This should be the node you used to upload configuration files to ZooKeeper while performing the procedure in Uploading Configuration Files to ZooKeeper on page 4-18. - Confirm that the certificate files from the node you selected and from ZooKeeper match by using the verifyClusterCertificate.pl script.
+For detailed instructions and the script output, see the KBEC-00342 - Using the verifyClusterCertificate.pl script for Trusted Agents Knowledge Base article.